US, other nations agree to block select Russian banks from SWIFT; over 150,000 Ukrainians flee

-The U.S., European Union, United Kingdom, France, Italy Germany and Canada on Saturday agreed to block "selected" Russian banks from the SWIFT global financial messaging system and to impose "restrictive measures" on its central bank in retaliation for its invasion of Ukraine.
+The U.S., European Union and United Kingdom on Saturday agreed to block "selected" Russian banks from the SWIFT global financial messaging system and to impose "restrictive measures" on its central bank in retaliation for its invasion of Ukraine.

 In a significant shift, the German government said Saturday it will send weapons and other supplies directly to Ukraine.
 Germany’s chancellery announced Saturday evening that it will send 1,000 anti-tank weapons and 500 “Stinger” surface-to-air missiles to Ukraine “as quickly as possible.”